 The Fund was delighted to acquire its third instrument and its first cello in May 2017 - the 1616 Brothers Amati 'ex-Fleming'.
+The Fund's cello is played by Principal Cello Timo-Veikko Valve.
 This cello is a rare and characteristic example of its makers and has a reputation for its magnificent tonal qualities amongst the historical stringed instrument dealing world.